Gardening Plants & Flowers Flowers

 Propagating False Sunflowers

-False sunflowers are clump-forming and tend to stay in one place, rather than spreading throughout the garden.
-Dividing your plants every two to three years will keep the clumps from dying in the center.
-You can do this in either the spring or fall.
-Here's how:
+False sunflowers are clump-forming, staying in one place rather than spreading throughout the garden.
+Dividing your plants every two to three years will keep clumps from dying in the center.
+Do this in either the spring or fall with these steps.

-1. Select the plant to be divided and using a spade or shovel, dig up the plant making sure to dig deep enough not to disturb the root ball.
+1. Dig up the selected plant using a spade or shovel.
+Dig deep enough so you don't disturb the root ball.

-2. Any dead, mushy, or broken roots should be cut off the root ball with pruning shears before separating the plant.
+2. Cut off any dead, mushy, or broken roots from the root ball with clean pruning shears before separating the plant.

-4. Plant the divided plants immediately in a prepared suitable location and water the soil till moist but not overwet.
+4. Plant the divided plants immediately in a prepared suitable location and water the soil until it's moist but not overwet.

 How to Grow False Sunflowers From Seed